SamiPerttu/fundsp/README.md

-The above expression defines an audio graph that is compiled into a stack allocated, inlined form using the powerful generic abstractions built into the Rust language.
+The above expression defines an audio graph that is compiled into a stack allocated, inlined form using the powerful generic abstractions built into [Rust](https://www.rust-lang.org/).
 Connectivity errors are detected at compile time, saving development time.